-Three-quarters of practice and community nurses believe vaccination should be compulsory before children start school, according to a report on the state of primary care.
+Three-quarters of practice and community nurses believe vaccination should be compulsory in childhood, according to a report on the state of primary care.

 The survey found that 73% of primary care nurses – including advanced nurse practitioners, and practice, community and district nurses – are in favour of compulsory vaccination, with 18% against the idea.